WELCOME

 organ – and pedaling – as one of various options.

-This performance publication of
+This performance publication makes practical use of a three-stave organ

-includes occasional suggestions for ad lib. ornamentation, and for
+for ad lib. ornamentation, also for the application of terraced dynamics

-variation [see N.B., p.
+within the phrases and repeats of each variation [see N.B., p.
 9].
-The tenth and concluding variation – an
+The tenth

-abbreviated chorale fantasia – is proposed as an editorial 'improvisation'
+and concluding variation — an abbreviated chorale fantasia — is proposed as